minorg/minorgordon.net/projects/snomed-ct.md

 <br/>

 <!-- 4-sentence Kent Beck abstract -->
-[SNOMED CT's](https://www.snomed.org/) low-level data format presents a significant barrier to its adoption among the graph database community.
-We have developed a system to transform [SNOMED CT Release Format 2 (RF2)](https://confluence.ihtsdotools.org/display/DOCRELFMT/SNOMED+CT+Release+File+Specifications) data into [SKOS](https://www.w3.org/2004/02/skos/) and [SHACL](https://www.w3.org/TR/shacl/) for use in [W3C](https://w3.org/) standards-compliant tools such as [GraphDB](https://graphdb.ontotext.com/), [Stardog](https://www.stardog.com/), and [TopBraid EDG](https://www.topquadrant.com/).
-In contrast to the canonical [OWL](https://www.w3.org/OWL/) representation of SNOMED CT, our system produces far more instances than classes.
-The resulting [RDF](https://www.w3.org/RDF/) is more tractable to validate and easier to present users.
+[SNOMED CT's](https://www.snomed.org/) low-level [Release Format 2 (RF2)](https://confluence.ihtsdotools.org/display/DOCRELFMT/SNOMED+CT+Release+File+Specifications) presents a significant barrier to SNOMED CT adoption among the graph database community.
+We have developed a system to transform RF2 data into [SKOS](https://www.w3.org/2004/02/skos/) and [SHACL](https://www.w3.org/TR/shacl/) for use in [W3C](https://w3.org/) standards-compliant tools such as [GraphDB](https://graphdb.ontotext.com/), [Stardog](https://www.stardog.com/), and [TopBraid EDG](https://www.topquadrant.com/).
+In contrast to the canonical [OWL](https://www.w3.org/OWL/) representation of SNOMED CT, our system produces more instances than classes.
+The resulting idiomatic [RDF](https://www.w3.org/RDF/) is easy to validate and present to users.

 <br/>